ReubenBTalbott/blog/_posts/2017-9-1-first-blog-on-OR.markdown

 ---
 layout: post
-title:  "What has happened so far in our trip to Or."
+title:  "What has happened so far in our trip to Oregon."
 date:   2017-08-31 21:40:00 -0700
 categories: ORtrip
 ---